 People are the main source of cleanroom contamination and anyone entering a cleanroom must follow preparation procedures to reduce the amount of contamination.
 Depending on the cleanroom cleanliness requirements, workers will put on a full cleanroom suit which covers nearly the entire body, or just a gown, cap or hood over their street clothes.
-Air showers are needed for a final cleaning step before entering a cleanroom because the “gowning” process disturbs the and releases contaminates from street clothes that can settle onto the “clean” garments.
-Special garments made from smooth-surface synthetic materials such as Tyvek® and GORE-TEX® are designed to minimize the mechanical bond of particulates and easily shed contaminates.
+Air showers are needed for a final cleaning step before entering a cleanroom because the “gowning” process disturbs the and releases contaminants from street clothes that can settle onto the “clean” garments.
+Special garments made from smooth-surface synthetic materials such as Tyvek® and GORE-TEX® are designed to minimize the mechanical bond of particulates and easily shed contaminants.
 Natural fiber materials such as cotton or wool tend to have rough surfaces, producing a high mechanical bond with particles, making them difficult to clean.
-Air showers allow cleanroom garments to be used multiple times before a thorough cleaning is necessary, further lowering operation costs.
+Air showers allow cleanroom garments to be used multiple times before a thorough cleaning is necessary, further lowering operating costs.

 Air Shower Cleaning Capacity

-The intent of an air shower is to quickly and efficiently clean particulate contaminates from workers before entering a clean space.
+The intent of an air shower is to quickly and efficiently clean particulate contaminants from workers before entering a clean space.
 Power and capacity are the two factors that influence the effectiveness of an air shower.
 Cleaning power is determined by nozzle velocity and can be described as the speed in which air is pushed through the nozzles.
-It takes high velocity air to dislodge the particulate contamination and the higher the velocity or cleaning force, the more effectively the contamination can be removed.
+It takes high-velocity air to dislodge the particulate contamination and the higher the velocity or cleaning force, the more effectively the contamination can be removed.